DibyajyotiMahato/oibsip_landingPage/README.md

 # oibsip_landingPage
-This a frontend page of a vpn company named express vpn.
+This is a frontend page of a vpn company named express vpn.
 I have used only HTML and CSS to create it.